-The role WO play in supporting GNet and their students is imperative, ensuring a detailed understanding of cultural differences and expectations, enabling every student and their parents to access all the benefits of a UK education fully and confidently, whilst being assured of the best possible care provided by the nominated local guardian families allocated to each student.
-GNet and WO liaise on a daily basis on all matters requiring parent consent or authorisation and as Legal Guardians, ensure that all students are cared for, in a professional, engaging and individual way.
+The role WO play in supporting GNet and their students is imperative, ensuring a detailed understanding of cultural differences and expectations, enabling every student and their parents to access all the benefits of a UK education fully and confidently, whilst being assured of the best possible care provided by the nominated local homestay families allocated to each student.
+GNet and WO liaise on a daily basis on all matters requiring parent consent or authorisation and as Educational Guardians, ensure that all students are cared for, in a professional, engaging and individual way.

-Local guardian families, nominated to care for the student on behalf of GNet, are not able to give permission or consent or make educational decisions without the prior approval of GNet; who ensure parents, through WO, are involved at every stage of decision making for their child.
+Local homestay families, nominated to care for the student on behalf of GNet, are not able to give permission or consent or make educational decisions without the prior approval of GNet; who ensure parents, through WO, are involved at every stage of decision making for their child.

-GNet are the primary link in the UK, between the parents (through WO), the Schools and the local guardian families and are in contact with our partner office on a daily basis to answer any queries, questions or concerns.
+GNet are the primary link in the UK, between the parents (through WO), the Schools and the local homestay families and are in contact with our partner office on a daily basis to answer any queries, questions or concerns.
 All information should flow through them to ensure continuity of care for all students, enabling GNet to offer effective, efficient support to everyone and thereby avoiding misinterpretation, miscommunication or confusion.